 Ability to Keep Residents Mobile

-This indicates the percent of patients that maintained mobility over time.
-Optimizing mobility is usually a great sign for residents' health.
+This is the percent of residents who were able to retain mobility over time.
+Preserving mobility is often a good sign for residents' health.

 Hospitalizations

-This metric measures the number of times residents are hospitalized per 1,000 days of patient care.
-Minimizing hospitalizations is critical to the physical well-being of residents.
+This is the number of times residents are hospitalized per thousand days of care.
+There is usually a correlation between having fewer hospitalizations and the overall quality of long-term care.

 Short-term Care: Rehospitalizations

-This indicates the number of rehospitalizations per thousand days of short-term care.
-There is usually a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.
+This tells you the number of times residents are rehospitalized per thousand days of short-term patient care.
+There is generally a correlation between reduced hospitalizations and a nursing home's quality of short-term rehabilitation.

 Short-term Care: Facilitates Functional Improvement